 In addition to our public campaign we also did a lot of work behind the scenes, meeting with politicians and institutions throughout the consultation period.
 Fair Play For Women contributed to two round-table discussion meetings held by the Government Equalities Office as part of the consultation process, one regarding women’s organisations and one concerning the impact on prisons.
 We have also met with the Equality and Human Rights Commission (EHRC), MOJ, HMPPS and other professionals.
 We had a joint meeting with Women’s Place UK to discuss our concerns with the co-leaders of the Green Party, Caroline Lucas and Jonathan Bartley, following the resignation of Aimee Challenor.
 They have disappointingly so far not agreed to publish a joint statement about the content and areas of common ground reached in this meeting.
 More promisingly however, we (together with WPUK and Transgender Trend) held a drop-in session at the House of Commons for MPs to hear our concerns and ask questions.
 Approximately 50 MPs (or their representatives) attended the meeting in response to pressure from their constituents.
 The importance of this meeting was highlighted by a recent ComRes poll commissioned by the Times Newspaper, showing that the majority of MPs are concerned about the conflict of trans legislation with female rights, but do not publicly speak out for fear of backlash by transactivists.

 In the closing weeks of the consultation we launched our 1-click solution to allow members of the public to register their opposition to Sex self-ID.
 The on-line consultation document with its accompanying 25 questions was dense and difficult to understand, which was a significant barrier to participation.
 The validity of this system was confirmed by the GEO and over 20,000 submissions were made by this method.
-This was despite attempts to sabotage our website over the final weekend.

 Thank you to everyone who supported us during the consultation.
 Most politicians, the mainstream media, and UK institutions, turned their backs on ordinary women.
 It was therefore up to ordinary women to organise and run an audacious grassroots campaign to get our voices heard.
 Together we have shifted the public debate, in an area in which we are legitimate and essential stakeholders.
 Females exist and deserve to be heard.
 We’ve found our voice and will not be bullied into silence any longer.